Keldon Johnson

 Keldon Wilder Johnson (born October 11, 1999) is an American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
 He played college basketball for the Kentucky Wildcats.

 Johnson attended Oak Hill Academy in Mouth of Wilson, Virginia.
+He was selected in the first round of the 2019 NBA draft by the San Antonio Spurs with the 29th overall pick.
 In 2021, he won an Olympic gold medal in basketball as a member of the United States national team.

 High school career

 Johnson was rated as a five-star recruit and ranked as the 13th best player in the 2018 class by 247Sports.com.
 He committed to University of Kentucky to play college basketball, being joined by fellow recruits Immanuel Quickley, E. J. Montgomery, Ashton Hagans, and Tyler Herro.

 College career

 As a freshman, Johnson averaged 13.5 points and 5.9 rebounds per game, shooting 46.1 percent from the field and 38.1 percent from behind the arc.
 He scored 19 points in a win over top-ranked Tennessee on February 16, 2019.
 Johnson pulled down a career-high 17 rebounds in a victory over Auburn.
 Following the season he declared for the NBA draft.